creatoro/flexicrumbs/README.md

 An URI like **welcome/index?search=keyword&limit=100** would result in a breadcrumb with these two pages:

 - welcome
-- index?search=keyword
+- welcome/index?search=keyword

 If `query_keys` was to `FALSE` the above link would result in a breadcrumb trail consisting of these two pages:

 - welcome
-- index
+- welcome/index

 It is also possible to generate a breadcrumb trail with this setting that would contain these three pages:

 - welcome
-- index
+- welcome/index
-- index?search=keyword
+- welcome/index?search=keyword

 To achieve this read the **Page configuration** part.